There’s only one rule that counts, really: if you like the taste, get on with it and have another.

 But sometimes it’s nice to be able to talk about it, to discuss the taste, to pontificate, even… Well, perhaps not the latter – let’s leave that to the real Real Ale buffs, but to have an opinion.
 The more you know about something, the more you can like it.

-If you want to know more about what glass to choose for which beer, you should read our article on it.
+If you want to know more about what glass to choose for which beer, we've written all about which beer glass to choose.
 But you can’t go wrong with a goblet.
 And make sure you look closely at your beer – nothing to do with taste, of course, but it’ll help you associate flavour with look and that can be helpful when choosing beer in future.

 Now for the big sniff – stick your nose in and take a long sniff: you’ll feel the sensation filling your head, it’s almost like finding a new way to drink beer – and your pint will last forever this way!